 New Listing Price$1,025,000

 That gap doesn't just slow down a sale.
-It trains buyers to view the listing as overpriced, which makes every subsequent price reduction feel like a red flag rather than an opportunity.
+It can train buyers to view the listing as overpriced, which makes subsequent price reductions feel like a signal to wait rather than an opportunity to act.

 Stronger Competing Listings

-Buyers aren't just comparing your home to past sales.
+Buyers aren't just comparing a home to past sales.
 They're comparing it to everything available right now.
-At the same price point, the better presented home wins almost every time.
+At the same price point, the better-presented home commonly generates more buyer activity.

 Hypothetical Comparison